lightvector/KataGo/docs/KataGoMethods.md

 <0.1% on a few other moves.
 ```

 Under cross entropy loss, the policy will be heavily incentivized to learn correctly-weighted predictions for A and B. However, there will be little pressure to the policy to get the weight of C and D correct vs each other and vs other moves.
-If the policy assigns 1% for C, 1% for D, and puts a whole 3% on some other move entirely, the loss is only barely greater.
+If the policy assigns 1% for C, 2% for D, and puts a whole 3% on some other move entirely, the loss is only barely greater than if it predicts 3% and 1% accurately for C and D.

 By the softer policy^(1/T) might look like: